TritonDataCenter/rfe/rfe/0001/README.md

 ## What We Want

 A simple Router object that would join two links, either Fabric, VLAN, or even both.
-They can/should have distinct IP prefixes from each other (see one of the Future and Even Fringe Ideas for a potential solution, though).
+They must have distinct IP prefixes from each other (see one of the Future and Even Fringe Ideas for a potential expansion, though).
 Specifying the UUID (and type?) of each link object should be sufficient for the front end.